riedelsolutions/jekyll-test/_posts/2020-01-05-social-media-design-is-terrible.md

 Skipping over its ad problem, infamously godawful, useless trending tab, the recommended section seems to be getting more and more generic.
 The wonderful algorithm that once took into account people&#8217;s input and opinions to suggest more content seems to focus more on talk show hosts, celebrity channels, and commentary videos.

-Then you have some just plain baffling things such as these:<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">
+Then you have some just plain baffling things such as these:

 <div class="wp-block-embed__wrapper">
   <blockquote class="twitter-tweet" data-width="500" data-dnt="true">